xjasonlyu/xjasonlyu.github.io/content/about.md

 When it comes to my favorite TV shows and movies, I have a diverse taste.
 From the Star Wars franchise, including the highly-acclaimed The Mandalorian, to the beloved Doctor Who, and the magical world of Harry Potter.
 I also love the Marvel Cinematic Universe (MCU), with its iconic characters like Iron Man, Hulk, The Punisher, Wolverine, and Deadpool.
 DC Comics also holds a special place in my heart, especially when it comes to the legendary Bruce Wayne.
 My love for TV shows includes Friends, HIMYM, TBBT, the Sherlock, etc.

 In short, I am a well-rounded individual with a passion for technology and a love for TV shows and movies.
-Feel from to contact me via email or follow me on twitter. 😉
+Feel free to contact me via email or follow me on twitter. 😉

 ### 📍 Location